 You should look at the time your audience is spending with you in the same way.
-The bigger your audience and / or the more time you have to speak, the greater the amount of time involved.
+The bigger your audience, the more time you have to speak, the greater the amount of time involved.

-Last month, I was invited to Munich, Germany to give a one-hour talk to approximately 150 managers at Danone, one of the world’s leading food companies.
+Last month, I went to Munich, Germany to give a one-hour talk to approximately 150 managers at Danone, one of the world’s leading food companies.
 As always, I did the calculation:

 1 hour x 150 people = 150 hours

-Now, a standard work week is 40 hours.
-Yes, I know that there are many businesses where the work week is longer—I worked for many years as a lawyer in one of Canada’s leading law firms so I know very well what a long work week is—but I stick with 40 hours.
+A standard work week is 40 hours.
+Yes, I know that there are many businesses where the work week is longer—I worked for many years as a lawyer in one of Canada’s leading law firms—but I stick with 40 hours.

-So, for my speech, it was like I had been given almost an entire month of work time for one person.
-That’s an incredibly valuable commodity, especially in today’s world where there are so many people and things competing for our most important non-renewable resource.
+So, for my speech, it was as if the company had given me almost an entire month of work time for one person.
+That’s an incredibly valuable commodity, especially in today’s world.
 I want to treat that time with as much respect as I can and give as much value as I can for it.

 That’s why you should do this calculation.
-It is a quick way to put things in perspective and remind yourself of the opportunity you have been given.
+It is a quick way to put things in perspective and remind yourself of your responsibility.
 Keep in mind that I have limited my calculation to the length of the speech or presentation.
 In reality, you have to add the time it takes people to get to the speaking venue, return to work or home, get back up to speed on projects or responding to accumulated emails, etc. So the true number is even bigger.